f0xAction/f0xAction/README.md

                cant code but could read code

-               coded with 16 y forgot all 10 years later..
+               coded with 16 y forgot all 10
+               years later..

                after that i came to crypto

-               recognized scripts/code languages and still trying to increase.
+               maybe not the best but i can
+               understand the main function
+               of a sc, token program,
+               payload, extensions or most
+               git's blockchain related.

-- 🥸 ---->     To busy, to lazy, to less effort = me
+- 🥸 ---->     To busy, to lazy, to less

-- 🙄 notice my english isnt the best at all !
+               effort = me

+ℹ️ Disclaimer:

+ my english isn't my highest skilled ability 😇🤯